pedroperson/traffic/README.md

 - need yellow lights -> the cars can't stop in time so they are going through red

 - test vertical only

+## Maybe today

+- How to measure performance ?